Drug information provided by: Micromedex

 This medicine may cause serious liver problems.
-This may occur in patients with a history of hepatitis B infection.
+This may occur in patients with a history of hepatitis B or C infection.
 Check with your doctor right away if you have more than one of these symptoms: clay-colored stools, dark urine, a decreased appetite, fever, headache, itching, nausea and vomiting, skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 This medicine may cause you to have extra body fat.
 Tell your doctor if you notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area.
 You might also lose fat from your legs, arms, or face.